 In preparing the financial statements, management is required to evaluate whether there are conditions or events, considered in the aggregate, that raise substantial doubt about Mt.
-Pleasant Public School District #4's ability to continue as a going concern for one year after the date that the financial statements are issued.
+Pleasant Public School District #4's ability to continue as a going concern for twelve months beyond the financial statement date, including any currently known information that may raise substantial doubt shortly thereafter.